Key AI trends in banking for 2026: expert insights from a panel

 Their answers were direct.

-Kanishka: Find a "no-brainer" use case in your bank - something small but meaningful - and execute it end-to-end with extreme urgency.
+- Kanishka (Bain): Find a no-brainer use case and execute end-to-end with extreme urgency

-The banks that scale AI will be the ones with the courage to start, the discipline to execute, and the willingness to reinvent from the ground up.
+The banks that scale AI will have the courage to start and the discipline to execute.
+They must also be willing to reinvent from the ground up.

 So what's stopping you?